Donald Trump tries to give US credit for Kiwi's achievement of splitting the atom

-US President Donald Trump has continued his streak on false claims — this time with him trying to take credit for one of New Zealand's achievement, which has angered Kiwis.
+US President Donald Trump has continued his streak on false claims — this time with him trying to take credit for one of New Zealand's achievements, which has angered Kiwis.

 On Saturday, during a speech at Mount Rushmore Trump shared a list of "accomplishments" the US has made which was later posted on the White House Twitter account.